fzhang13/WEB222/README.md

-# WEB222
+# WEB222 Assignments and Projects

+## Description
-Contains all relevant assignments written in WEB
+* Contains all the relevant classwork assignments and projects done in HTML5, CSS3, JS

-Written in JS, HTML5 and CSS3
+* For reference only.
+Please feel free to use it as a sample, but do not copy the code.
+Thank you!

-By Felix Xin Song Zhang
+* **Written by Felix Xin Song Zhang**